superzzp/WWDC-Orbital-Defence/README.md

 # WWDC-Orbital-Defence
-As a member of Apple Space Task Force, protect the Spacewide Developers Conference 2119 from Alien invasion.
+As a member of Apple Space Task Force, protect the Spacewide Developers Conference 2119 from alien invasion.